davidgiven/wordgrinder/README.Windows.txt

 WordGrinder is available under the MIT license.
 Please see the COPYING file for the full text.

+WordGrinder contains a copy of Lua 5.1.
+This is also MIT licensed and is © 1994–2017 Lua.org, PUC-Rio.
+See http://lua.org for more information.

 WordGrinder contains a copy of the LuaFileSystem code.
 This is also MIT licensed and is © The Kepler Project.
 See http://www.keplerproject.org/luafilesystem for more information.

 WordGrinder contains a copy of the xpattern module.
 This is also MIT licensed and is © David Manura.
 See http://lua-users.org/wiki/ExPattern for more information.

 WordGrinder contains a copy of the SCOWL wordlist for British and American-Canadian English.
 This is © Kevin Atkinson and J. Ross Beresford.